-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-The Adult Foster Care (AFC) home provider must provide services, supports and supervision, as needed, around the clock in an AFC home that has either been qualified based on the minimum standards or licensed by the Department of Aging and Disability Services (for homes serving four or more residents).
+The adult foster care (AFC) home provider must provide services, supports and supervision, as needed, around the clock in an AFC home that has either been qualified based on the minimum standards or licensed by the Health and Human Services Commission (HHSC) (for homes serving four or more residents).
 Services may include:

 Personal assistance — Help with activities related to the care of the member's physical health that includes but is not limited to bathing, dressing, preparing meals, feeding, exercising, grooming (routine hair and skin care), toileting and transferring/ambulating.

-A Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW) Adult Foster Care (AFC) member may not receive HCBS SPW Personal Assistance Services (PAS) while the member is a resident in an HCBS SPW AFC home.
+A STAR+PLUS Home and Community Based Services (HCBS) program adult foster care (AFC) member may not receive STAR+PLUS HCBS program personal assistance services (PAS) while the member is a resident in a STAR+PLUS HCBS program AFC home.
 Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, and any addendums to Form H2060 are completed by the managed care organization (MCO) to determine the needed tasks for completion by the AFC home provider.
 The MCO must provide a copy of the required PAS tasks to the AFC home provider and to the MCO-contracted AFC provider agency, if applicable.

-Transportation — Arrangement of and/or direct transport of members to meet their basic needs for food, clothing, toiletries, medications, medical care and necessary therapy.
+Transportation — Arrangement of and/or direct transport of members to meet basic needs for food, clothing, toiletries, medications, medical care and necessary therapy.

 Supervision — Periodic checks or visits by the provider to the member throughout the 24-hour period to assure the member is well and safe.
 For some members with more intensive medical needs or behavior problems, more frequent supervision is required.